Blog Details

 What Is Payroll Tax?

-The aggregate payroll tax rate differs from country to country and jurisdiction.
+The aggregate payroll rate differs from country to country and jurisdiction.
 For instance, in the United States:

 Social Security Tax: 6.2% from the employee and 6.2% from the employer, amounting to 12.4%